traefik/traefik/docs/content/middlewares/forwardauth.md

 #### `tls.caOptional`

-The policy followed by the server for TLS Client Authentication.
+Policy used for the secured connection with TLS Client Authentication to the authentication server.
-Only used if `tls.ca` is defined.
+Requires `tls.ca` to be defined.

 - `true`: VerifyClientCertIfGiven
 - `false`: RequireAndVerifyClientCert